 We conducted a preliminary study to explore the potential of geometrically-aware goal inference in a 2D navigation task (see figure 1).
 In this task, the agent moves from an initial state toward one of three possible goal locations, following an unknown, suboptimal policy that avoids constraints like obstacles.
-Our method aims to infer the agent's intention based on its observed trajectory.
-All implementations were done in JAX [33], leveraging its efficient automatic differentiation and GPU acceleration capabilities to scale the method effectively.
+Our method aims to infer the agent's intended target based on its observed trajectory.
+All computations and updates were implemented in JAX [19], leveraging its efficient automatic differentiation and GPU acceleration capabilities to scale the method effectively.

-Our predictor leverages batch-wise GPMP [22], [23] to approximate the trajectory distribution.
-Specifically, we sample initial trajectory particles from an initial high-variance GP prior, resulting in diverse initial conditions discovering multiple MAP solutions [34].
-GPMP generates paths conditioned on the initial state, the current agent state, and each goal state.
+Our predictor leverages batch-wise motion planning to approximate the trajectory distribution from the start state through the agent's current state to each potential goal.
+Specifically, we sample initial trajectory particles from an initial high-variance GP for GPMP optimization, resulting in diverse initial conditions discovering multiple solutions [21].
+The motion planner generates paths assuming the initial state, the current agent state, and each goal state as inputs.
 These planned paths are used to compute two key costs: (i) the path length from the current state to the goal and (ii) the smoothness of the whole trajectory.
 These costs are incorporated into our framework to update the belief distribution over potential goals.

-We compared our method to two heuristic-based baselines: (i) an amnesic predictor, which only considers the squared Euclidean distance to each goal, and a memory-based predictor inspired by [3], which uses the sum of squared velocities as the cost.
+We compared our method to two heuristic-based baselines: an amnesic predictor, which only considers the squared Euclidean distance to each goal, and a memory-based predictor inspired by [3], which uses the sum of squared velocities as the cost.
 These baselines were selected to align with our current cost-based framework, which does not yet incorporate learned priors.
 The results illustrate how our predictor dynamically adjusts goal probabilities based on the observed trajectory.
-Initially, it assigns the highest probability to the second goal, adapts as the agent's path evolves, and eventually converges to the true third goal.
-These results serve as a conceptual demonstration, illustrating the potential of integrating motion planning within the goal inference problem.
-Bayesian inference provides a promising framework for goal inference.
+Initially, it assigns a high probability to a likely goal, adapts as the agent's path evolves, and eventually converges to the true goal as the agent approaches it.
+These results suggest that integrating motion planning with Bayesian inference provides a promising framework for goal inference.

+This experiment serves as a conceptual demonstration of the method, illustrating its potential while acknowledging current limitations.
 Future studies will explore incorporating learned priors into the optimization process and extending the approach to more complex environments and higher-dimensional tasks.